 Other Associates who can help you with on-site in-school support, as well as doing the timetable for you if you want to out-source it, include:

 John Clark writes: “I have been involved in timetabling since the early 1990s.
-Since early retirement in 2008, I have helped schedule the timetable for over 40 schools, including several preparatory schools, 11-16 and 11-18 comprehensives, senior independent schools, a special school and two international schools in Dubai and Kiev.
+Since early retirement in 2008, I have provided training on the use of TimeTablerto more than 100 schools, including preparatory schools, 11-16 and 11-18 comprehensives and academies, senior independent schools, special schools and international schools in Abu Dhabi, Dubai, Germany, Thailand, Ukraine and Zimbabwe.
+I have also scheduled the complete timetable for a variety of schools, both at short notice in emergency situations or on an annual basis.
+I am also experienced in the use of the Options and StaffCovermodules.

 I can offer senior managers advice on how to get the most flexible timetable to meet curriculum needs, train staff to create a schedule and import it to their MIS, troubleshoot when difficulties arise, and schedule complete timetables.
 I am based in Hampshire but am happy to travel anywhere, including overseas, or work from home.